Station Town

-Station Town is a village in County Durham, in England.
+Station Town is a village in the civil parish of Hutton Henry and Station Town, in County Durham, England.
 It is situated to the south of Wingate, west of Hartlepool.
 Station Town is easily accessible, by road via the A19 and the B1280.

+The village was apparently named after the former Wingate railway station, which was located at the north end of the village.